mohamedahmed-cloud/Algorithm-From-Abdul-Bari/README.md

     */
     /*
     - Greedy Method :
-        - Are both use to find memoization problem.
+        - Are both use to find optimization problem.
         - We follow predefined procedure to get optimal result.
     - Dynamic programming :
         - We will try to find out all posssible solutions and then pick up the best solution.
-    - Mostly dynamic programming problems are solved by recursive formulas
+    */
+    /*
+    DP -> Follows principle of optimality
+    principle of optimality  -> Says the problem can be Taking sequence of decisions to get the optimal solution.

     - in DP every stage we take a descision.
     */
     /*